JNorbury/Jonahnorbury-pset6/README.md

 Final App project "Plantt" for the course "Native App Studio", University of Amsterdam (UvA), 16-12-2016.

-Created with love by Jonah Norbury, 10742891.
+Created with love by Jonah Norbury, student no. 10742891.

 ## Introduction
 ### Requirements